AhmedSaladin/Blog/README.md

 └── utility               ---contain all helper functions used in application.
 ```
 # Environment Variables
-  This section is about environment varibales needed to run this project out without any issues and enviroment variables splite into three section database section and token section and application section.
+All environment variables are needed to run this project.
   - Token:
-    - `SECRET` and this varibale responsible about JWT secret configure to decode and encode payload data into token.
+    - `SECRET` this variable responsible for JWT secret configure to decode and encode payload data into a token.

-  - Database: For database this project use `sequelize` ORM to connect to database and handle all database operation database used for this project is `mysql`.
+  - Database: this project use `sequelize` ORM to connect to the database and handle all database operation database used for this project is `MySQL`.
     - `USER_NAME` for database username.
     - `PASSWORD` for database username password.
     - `DATABASE_NAME` for database name.
     - `HOST` for database hostname.
     - `DATABASE_TYPE` for database connection type.
   - Application:
-    - `PORT` this variable is for setting up port number to let server run if is not defined then the server by default listen on port 3000.
+    - `PORT` this variable setting up the port number to let the server listen, if it is not defined then the server by default listens on port 3000.
-    -  `NODE_ENV` this variable is for server know where it run if it run in `production` the server logger will disabled from console and stored into files else logs show in console to trace actions in application.
+    -  `NODE_ENV` this variable is for the environment identity to let the application know what environment runs it, if it runs in `production` the server logger will be              disabled from the console and stored into files else logs show in the console to trace actions in the application.

-  This project will not run without these variables because this variable contain database connection and setup and encryption secret for authorization header.

-  To run this project without any problem I recommend to create ```.env``` file in project home directory and list these varibles in it.
+ I recommend creating a `.env` file in the project home directory and listing these variables in it.

 # Usage
 This section depend on ["environment variables section"](#Environment_variables) if you don't setup your [enviroment varible](#Environment_variables) or read "environment variables section" please, [check it out](#Environment_variables) to run project without any issues.